cvxgrp/pymde/docs_src/source/index.rst

 even faster.
 PyMDE scales well with the embedding dimension, meaning that you can easily embed into dimensions such as 50, 100, or 250.

+PyMDE preprocesses original data matrices and constructs neighborhood graphs and shortest path distances using fast routines implemented in Rust, taking advantage of SIMD, BLAS, and basic parallelsim.

 PyMDE draws graphs orders of magnitude faster than NetworkX.

+**PyMDE is easy to install.** PyMDE does not depend on Numba, thanks to its Rust-based preprocessing.
+This means that it does not inherit the limitations that Numba imposes on NumPy and Python versions.
+Find wheels for all modern Python versions and all architectures on PyPI.

 .. toctree::
 	:hidden: